Run a persistent baking node (DEPRECATED)

 Want to make your baking infrastructure more resilient to electricity and internet cut-offs?
 Let's use Linux service files to keep those Tezos binaries running.

-Running a Tezos baking node is quite simple and we have different options available.
+Running a Tezos baking node is quite simple and .

 But how can we make sure that our infrastructure is persistent and resilient enough so that electricity or internet cut-offs wouldn't have too much impact on our setup?